-Up and down the East Coast, state and local officials urged residents to seek air-conditioned areas, drink l ots of water and wear light-colored clothing.
-They also called for people to watch out for those most vulnerable to high heat - the elderly, small children and the mentally ill.
+Up and down the East Coast, state and local officials urged residents to seek air-conditioned spaces, drink l ots of water and wear light-colored clothing.
+They also called on people to watch out for those most vulnerable to high heat - the elderly, small children and the mentally ill.

-"Our biggest concern right now is temperatures going up to 100 degrees today," said Ed McDonough, spokesman for the Maryland Department of Emergency Management.
+"Our biggest concern right now is temperatures going up to 100 degrees today," said Ed McDonough, spokesman for the Maryland emergency management agency.